mapbender/mapbender-documentation/en/customization/commands.rst

 app/console mapbender:print:queue:next
 --------------------------------------

 The queued print is disabled by default because it requires some external integration setup.
-To run a print jobs via the command line the follwoing parameter must be added to the parameters.yml file and set to TRUE to enable queued printing.
+To run print jobs via the command line, the following parameter must be added to the parameters.yml file and set to TRUE to enable queued printing..

 .. code-block:: yaml